prashant-ramcharan/courgette-jvm/README.md

   * _MobileDeviceType.REAL_DEVICE: Only real devices names, must match format `deviceName:deviceUUID`_
   * _MobileDeviceType.SIMULATOR_AND_REAL_DEVICE: Mixture of simulator and real device names._

 * **realMobileDeviceTag**: If set, Courgette will allocate a real mobile device for tests matching any one of the provided tags.
-To use this option, you must also specify mobileDevice as `MobileDeviceType.REAL_DEVICE` or `MobileDeviceType.SIMULATOR_AND_REAL_DEVICE`
+To use this option, you must also specify mobileDeviceType as `MobileDeviceType.REAL_DEVICE` or `MobileDeviceType.SIMULATOR_AND_REAL_DEVICE`

 * **fixedThreadDelay**: A fixed time in milliseconds that Courgette will pause before the start of each feature or scenario.